maxweis/i3-autostart-assign/README.md

 * Add the name of the workspace to assign the app to`WORKSPACES`.

 ## rationale
-This is the only reliable and efficient way to launch multiple applications at launch of i3 I have found.
+This is the only reliable and efficient way to launch multiple applications in specific namespaces at launch of i3 I have found.